2026 British Columbia municipal elections

-The 2026 British Columbia municipal elections will be held on October 17, 2026.
-Municipal elections will take place in all municipalities and regional district electoral areas in British Columbia to elect mayors, school board trustees, rural directors and city councillors.
+Municipal elections in British Columbia will be held on 17 October 2026.
+Voters in the Canadian province of British Columbia will elect mayors, school board trustees, rural directors, city councillors, and Islands Trust trustees in all of the province's municipalities and regional district electoral areas.
 Elections BC will administer campaign financing, disclosure and advertisement of candidates; however, voting, ballots and candidate nominations will be administered by each jurisdiction's local electoral officer.
 Mayors are elected using the first-past-the-post election system.
 City councillors, trustees and directors are elected using plurality block voting, where each voter has the right to cast up to as many votes as there are seats to fill.